 Provides opportunity for students to develop their basic social work skills through integrating social work knowledge and theory into field practice.
 Several aspects of field will be discussed.
-Is taken concurrently with the student's field placement and is repeated during the second semester.
+Is taken concurrently with the student's field placement and is repeated each semester student is in SOWK435.
+Corequisite: SOWK435.
 Fall, Spring